Detailed Guide forDetectives and Criminal Investigators in San Diego County

 In California, the number of Detectives and Criminal Investigators is expected to grow slower than average growth rate for all occupations.
 Jobs for Detectives and Criminal Investigators are expected to increase by 3.9 percent, or 500 jobs between 2014 and 2024.

-In San Diego County, the number of Detectives and Criminal Investigators is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Detectives and Criminal Investigators are expected to increase by 17.3 percent, or 600 jobs between 2012 and 2022.
+In San Diego County, the number of Detectives and Criminal Investigators is expected to grow slower than average growth rate for all occupations.
+Jobs for Detectives and Criminal Investigators are expected to increase by 12.4 percent, or 470 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|